 A personalised email address (eg firstname.lastname@example.org) beats a generic brand email address like email@example.com.

-With one of our packages you can set up as many email addresses as you need, your hosting space being the only limit.
+With one of my packages you can set up as many email addresses as you need, your hosting space being the only limit.

 Your landscaping website comes with Google Analytics installed.